 About Health Connected

-Health Connected (formerly Teen Talk) is a 501(c)(3) nonprofit organization based in Redwood City.
+Health Connected (formerly Teen Talk) is a 501(c)(3) non-profit organization located in East Palo Alto.

 Health Connected provides education about sexual health through three programs: Youth Services (puberty and sexual health education in schools), Parent Services (workshops on parent/child communication about sexual health), and Training & Technical Assistance for education professionals.